3a1b2c3/seeingSpace/README.md

 <img src="https://user-images.githubusercontent.com/74843139/134788646-69861df7-4656-449e-adb4-210c8e0307ff.png" width=300>
 <small>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</small>
-Path-Tracing is a sampling method to estimate integral in rendering equation
+Path-Tracing is a way of sampling method to estimate integral in rendering equation.

-While it is a useful model for computer graphics some problems are easier to solve by generalize the light model.
+While the rendering equation is a useful model for computer graphics some problems are easier to solve by a more generalized light model.
 Also inspired by **insect eyes or camera arrays** the **plenoptic function** generalizes this idea:

 <img src="https://user-images.githubusercontent.com/74843139/134789523-accc48f7-988b-472f-8fbb-2dc7524a295a.png" width=450>